CleverCloud/doc.clever-cloud.com/commons/clever-tools/getting_started.md

     # for zsh
     clever --zsh-autocomplete-script $(which clever) | sudo tee /usr/share/zsh/site-functions

-#### In case of `libcurl` version mismatch

-On some distributions (eg. archlinux), a `libcurl` version mismatch between the system default and the expected version can happen.
-If you see `Error: /usr/lib/libcurl.so.4: version 'CURL_OPENSSL_3' not found (required by /usr/bin/nodegit.node)` in the logs, you can fix the issue by using a compatible libcurl version:

-    # install libcurl-compat
-    pacman -S libcurl-compat # on archlinux

-    # add an alias to start clever tools with a compatible libcurl version
-    alias clever='LD_PRELOAD=libcurl.so.3 clever'

 ### Usage via global npm install

 We no longer support the usage and installation of Clever Tools via a global npm install.